atari-1337/discord.lua/README.md

 **`HTTP 401 (Unauthorized)`:**

-The bot argument of :SetAuth() is incorrect.
-Only set true if it is a bot, and set false if it is not a bot.
+1. The bot argument of :SetAuth() is incorrect.
+Only set true if it is a bot, and set false if it is not a bot **OR**
+2. The Client does not have the permissions (e.g. View Channel, Send Messages)

 **`Can't parse JSON`:**